April theme: Dinosaurs and Friends🦕

 ^

-I can't determine what, if anything, the difference between Ancient Greek στεγνός stegnós and στεγανός steganós is.
-There's authors that use both, so it's not a dialect difference, but they seem to be interchangable.
+I can't determine what, if anything, the difference between Classical Greek στεγνός stegnós and στεγανός steganós is.
+There's authors that use both, so it's not a dialect difference, but they seem to be interchangeable.

 The word steganography is first recorded in, and apparently coined for, Johannes Trithemius's 1499 book, Steganographia, which was a steganographical text, apparently an occult book on communicating with spirits, but was actually a book about cryptography and steganography.